Toilet training a puppy in 7 days… it sounds wonderful: No sorcery, just a few tips, tricks and the slightest bit of patience.

 PRO TIP: In your midnight visits to the loo, make sure that interactions are kept to the minimum.
 No fun allowed (til morning, of course).

-Inside a more colorful ‘remainder box, maybe?)
 Have you been checking your planner?
 Can you start to see patterns?
-Not inside the poo as if you’re telling the future, but in terms of when (and what) they’re going)?
+Not inside the poo as if you’re telling the future, but in terms of when (and where) they’re going?
 Is it immediately after eating or does it need more time to brew?

 Asking yourself these questions is important to become more strategic in your toilet training game plan.